 King Oscar the II jubilee foundation, board member 2014- ongoing

-The Swedish Fundraising Council European certification training (EFA) for fundraisers at Berghs School of Communications, 2009 – ongoing
+The Swedish Fundraising Council European certification training (EFA) for fundraisers at Berghs School of Communications, 2009 – 2015

-The Swedish Fundraising Council Volunteer Fundraising., Course Leader for FRII’s annual course in collection, 2007- 2014
+The Swedish Fundraising Council Volunteer Fundraising.
+Course Leader for The Swedish Fundraising Council, annual course in collection, 2007- 2014

 – Bonnierförlagen AB

 – European Heart Network,

 – DR Academy

 – Berghs School of Communication